Milk Fat Levels Vs. Aging. Cellular Research Finds Stealth Threats:

 End Of Article Bonus: Two SCIENCE Curve-Balls!:

 Now we introduced this post as one about unexpected findings and consequences.

-So there’s two more that comes out of left-field and seems to make no sense at-all but here they are:
+So there are two more that come out of left-field and seem to make no sense at-all but here they are:

-1) For people who listen to Neal Barnard and keep their Saturated-Fat intake very low, there might be a healthy-threshold.
-Because there was no relationship between milk-type consumption and cell-age for them.
+1) For people who listen to Neal Barnard and keep their total Saturated-Fat intake very low, there might be a healthy-threshold.
+Because there was no relationship found between milk-type consumption and cellular-aging for them.